 The veterinarians at Nebraska Equine have put together these programs for vaccination compliance:

 * Conflicts with vaccinations and show schedule could happen.

 *This program minimizes conflicts with vaccinations and show schedules.

 Please call our office to discuss your vaccination program for the upcoming year.
-If you board your horse at one of the larger boarding barns that we service, your horse will most likely fall into the Triannual Vaccination Program.
 You can verify your compliance program with the barn manager or owner.
 Your NEVC invoice of vaccinations serves as your proof of vaccination for USEF events.

 Thank you Dr. Black for the thorough pre-purchase exam of the newest member of our family!
 As always you answered all of our questions and the staff is fantastic!
 We look forward to many happy years with our animals and appreciate your care and expertise!!

 |Wednesday||8 am||5 pm|